 - Personal preference in music can moderate different individuals’ emotional experiences, so carefully chosen music can appeal to your business’s target demographic.

-The tempo of a song – whether it is fast or slow – can influence the speed at which shoppers move through your store.
+Whether it is fast or slow, the tempo of a song can influence the speed at which shoppers move through your store.
 Higher-pitched music tends to sound happier while lower pitches are associated with negative emotions.
 Familiarity with the music could influence a specific shopper’s trust and enjoyment of the establishment.

 Music Licensing for Startups

-One easy way for a new brick-and-mortar establishment to reduce costs for business music is to work with a music licenser.
-This gives you access to more songs in more catalogues.
+One easy way for a new brick-and-mortar establishment to reduce costs for music is to work with a music licensor.
+This gives you access to more songs in more catalogs.